erandiACQ/jenkins-sandbox/docs/Infrastructure.md

 ## Jenkins Agent (Node):

-- Role: Agents (or Nodes) are machines that perform the actual build tasks as delegated by the Master.
+- Role: Agents (or Nodes) are machines that perform the actual build tasks (run jobs such as builds, tests, deployments) as delegated by the Master.

-- Distributed Execution: Jenkins Agents are machines that run jobs (builds, tests, deployments) as instructed by the Jenkins Master.
 They can be on a separate machine or even on a different operating system.

 - Key Functions: